 - Job creation and business retention through workforce development programs to help people get the needed skills and education they need.
 This also includes small business development programs that are geared to help entrepreneurs get financing or network with other small businesses.

 How do we know if economic development is working?
-There are hundreds of ways to measure things for the hundreds of different economic development objectives that communities may have.
-We can measure many of the above things through improvements in average income of families, local unemployment rates, standardized testing and literacy results in children, leisure time and changes in life expectancy, or hospital stays.
+There are hundreds of ways to measure the hundreds of different economic development objectives that communities may have.
+Capstone Collective specialises in how this ecosystem works, the stakeholders within those ecosystems and developing programs that stimulate economic development for those stakeholders.